 NURSING PROGRAM APPLICATION AND REQUIREMENTS

-- High school or equivalent diploma
+- High school or general equivalency diploma (GED/TASC)

 - Algebra math proficiency:

 - Testing or placing into Cayuga’s MATH 102 (Intermediate Algebra) or higher or

 - Completion of Cayuga’s MATH 099 (Elementary Algebra) or higher with a minimum grade of C (or 70%) or